Module 12: Landlord Access, Documentation & Record-Keeping – LandlordPass

 What counts as proper notice

 Your written notice must include three things: the date you will enter, the time window (within 8 AM to 9 PM), and the reason for entry.
-Deliver it in writing — posted to the door, mailed, or emailed if the tenant has agreed to email service.
-A text message is often not valid written notice unless the tenant agreed to that method in advance and you can prove it.
+Deliver it in writing — posted to the door, mailed, or emailed if the tenant has previously agreed to email service in writing.
+A text message is generally not valid written notice unless the tenant agreed to that method in advance and you can prove it.
+(RTA s.89; Policy Guideline 12 — Service Provisions.)

 Valid reasons for entry